FrogEnthusiast7/FrogEnthusiast7/README.md

 - 👋 Hi, I’m @FrogEnthusiast7
-- 👀 I’m interested in ...Coding,tech,space,engineering,botany,other sciences,gamimg,and diplomacy
+- 👀 I’m interested in ...Coding,tech,space,engineering,botany,other sciences,gamimg
 - 🌱 I’m currently learning ...More about coding and engineering
 - 💞️ I’m looking to collaborate on ...I'm not sure yet
-- 📫 How to reach me ...zoobershellby@gmail.com
+- 📫 How to reach me ...frogenthusiastbuisnesstime@gmail.com

 <!---
 FrogEnthusiast7/FrogEnthusiast7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.